Tonaion02/PathFindingAI/README.md

 PathFindingAI is an AI that follows a target in a game.

-For a description of the work consult the doc folder.
+For more detail about our work consult the [doc folder](https://github.com/Tonaion02/PathFindingAI/tree/readme/doc).

 ***
 ## Goals